site24x7/plugins/idrac/README.md

 #### Linux

+- Follow the steps in [this article](https://support.site24x7.com/portal/en/kb/articles/updating-python-path-in-a-plugin-script-for-linux-servers) to update the Python path in the idrac.py script.

-- Move the directory named "idrac" under the Site24x7 Linux Agent plugin directory:
+- Move the directory named `idrac` under the Site24x7 Linux Agent plugin directory:

 		Linux             ->   /opt/site24x7/monagent/plugins/

 ##### Windows

+- Since it's a Python plugin, to run the plugin in a Windows server please follow the steps in [this link](https://support.site24x7.com/portal/en/kb/articles/run-python-plugin-scripts-in-windows-servers).
+The remaining configuration steps are the same.

-- Move the folder named "idrac" under Site24x7 Windows Agent plugin directory:
+- Move the folder named `idrac` under Site24x7 Windows Agent plugin directory:

 		Windows          ->   C:\Program Files (x86)\Site24x7\WinAgent\monitoring\Plugins\

 The agent will automatically execute the plugin within five minutes and user can see the plugin monitor under Site24x7 > Plugins > Plugin Integrations.

+## Supported Metrics

+The status for on IDRAC please refer below,
+Name	| 	Description
+---	|   	---
+1 	|	 other
+2 	|	 unknown
+3 	|	 ok
+4 	|	 nonCritical
+5 	|	 critical
+6 	|	 nonRecoverable

+Metric and units:

+Name		| 	Description
+---		|   	---
+rotations	|	rpm
+memory	size	|	KB
+pdisk size	|	MB